ISHUKR41/xnxx/replit.md

 ## User Preferences

-Preferred communication style: Simple, everyday language.
+- Preferred communication style: Simple, everyday language.
+- User requirement: Enhance home page with maximum detailed content and logic
+- User requirement: Make all tools in tools section fully working with custom backend
+- User requirement: Enhance about page with more detailed content and animations
+- User requirement: Website should be fully responsive for all displays
+- User requirement: No errors should appear when running the website

 ## System Architecture